digital-asset/daml-finance/docs/source/packages/core-implementations.rst

     - :ref:`NonFungible <module-daml-finance-holding-nonfungible-86571>`: Implementation of a non-fungible holding, which cannot be split or merged.
     - :ref:`NonTransferable <module-daml-finance-holding-nontransferable-44402>`: Implementation of a non-transferable holding.
     - :ref:`Util <module-daml-finance-holding-util-87323>`: Utility functions related to holdings, e.g. locking a holding.

+    The :doc:`Core Concepts <../core-concepts>` page explains the relationship between instruments, holdings and accounts.
+    Check out the :doc:`Transfer tutorial <../../tutorial/getting-started/transfer>` for a description on how to create a holding on an instrument and how to transfer it between accounts.

 - Daml.Finance.Settlement
     - Batch